-- Two-thirds of your average weekly wage (you will likely not receive compensation for the first seven days of your injury)
+- Two-thirds of your average weekly wage

 - Disability benefits

-- Your injury resulted from horseplay;
+- Your injury resulted from horseplay.

-- Your injury occurred because you were intoxicated;
+- Your injury occurred because you were intoxicated.

-- You purposefully injured yourself;
+- You purposefully injured yourself.

-- Your injury occurred while you were engaging in illegal activity;
+- Your injury occurred while you were engaging in illegal activity.

 - Your injury did not occur at work.

-While workers’ compensation can be a lifesaver for injured workers and their families, it has a couple drawbacks:
+While workers’ compensation can be a lifesaver for injured workers and their families, it has a couple of drawbacks:

-- It does not cover all of the damages you suffer due to a work injury
+- It does not cover all of the damages you suffer due to a work injury.

 - Workers’ compensation laws prohibit you from suing your employer, even if your employer is 100 percent responsible for your injury.

-- Loss of services
+- Loss of future earning capacity

 - Pain and suffering